Aerijo/autocomplete-latex/README.md

 ## Usage
 ### Requirements

-- The package [`autocomplete-plus`](https://atom.io/packages/autocomplete-plus) be activated.
-This is a builtin package, so no additional download required.
+- The packages [`autocomplete-plus`](https://atom.io/packages/autocomplete-plus) and [`autocomplete-snippets`](https://atom.io/packages/autocomplete-snippets) be activated.
+These are builtin packages, so no additional downloads required.

 - A grammar scoping package for LaTeX.
 These are the ones titled `language-something`.
 The most popular one is [`language-latex`](https://atom.io/packages/language-latex), but [my own](https://atom.io/packages/language-latex2e) will also work.
-I haven't tested with any others that scope LaTeX, but they should work if they follow established conventions.
-  - Note: If you have syntax highlighting setup, you probably already have one installed.
+If you have another one you'd like to use, make an issue and I'll add support for it.

 - For package autocompletion, the command line tool `tlmgr` must be installed.
 It comes with TeX Live and MacTeX.

 - For path autocompletion, [`autocomplete-paths`](https://atom.io/packages/autocomplete-paths) must be installed and the steps in [Setup](#setup) must be followed.

 - [optional] [`busy-signal`](https://atom.io/packages/busy-signal) can be installed to have a visual cue for when this package is doing something.
 For example, it will show a busy state when gathering available LaTeX package names.
+This package will prompt you to install it, but that can be permanently dismissed without issue.

 ### Setup
 You don't need to configure anything to get started; this package will work out of the box to provide completions for common patterns such as `\begin`, `\usepackage`, `\frac`, etc. For a more customised use, see [Adding completions](#adding-completions).